 Algebra II & Trigonometry with Precalculus Honors (Grade 10)

 This course is an accelerated study of Algebra II, Trigonometry, and Precalculus that extends past other courses into the faculty planning weeks and emphasizes both the breadth of Algebra II & Trigonometry and the depth of Precalculus.
 The course begins with a general study of algebraic skills, functions, and graphs.
 Students will explore quadratic, polynomial, rational, exponential, logarithmic, logistic, and trigonometric functions, focusing on properties, equations, inequalities, graphs, and applications of each type of function.
 Students will then study probability, statistics, conics, and matrices.
 The course culminates with a study of continuity and limits, the first key topics of calculus.

 Precalculus (Grade 11)

 This class is a grade 11 mathematics option that begins with the in-depth study of key precalculus concepts of function and trigonometry.
 Statistics and discrete mathematics topics are included to prepare students for grade 12 electives.
 The graphing calculator is used extensively throughout the course.
 Students develop mathematical models for real-world applications from a wide range of fields, including business and science.
+The end of the second semester is devoted to the study of the beginning of basic differential and integral calculus.
 By year's end, students will have been introduced to all topics covered on the SAT II subject test.
 This course will be taught using the iPad and an e-text.
 The iPad will be used to deliver content and provide a more customized approach to learning.
 By the end of the year, students will have been introduced to all topics covered on the Math II Subject Test.